-Eggplant parmigiana is an Italian food made from layers of deep-fried slices of eggplant, tomato sauce and mozzarella cheese.
-Although considered a vegetarian dish, eggplant parmigiana is heavy and packed with calories and fat.
+Eggplant parmigiana, or eggplant parmesan, is an Italian food made from layers of deep-fried slices of eggplant, tomato sauce and mozzarella cheese.

 Video of the Day

 Although it's considered a vegetarian dish, eggplant parmesan is traditionally made with full-fat mozzarella and parmesan cheese, making it high in calories and fat.

 - Trans fat: 0 g

 One 8-ounce serving of eggplant parmesan has about 313 calories, according to the USDA.
 More than 60 percent of the total calories come from fat.

 Only between 20 and 35 percent of your daily total calories should come from fat, according to the USDA's dietary guidelines.